Niels Bohr: Life Behind the Physics

 Vilhelm A. bohr

 PERIMETER INSTITUTE - 31 CAROLINE ST. N., WATERLOO

-sign up for an email reminder to watch the live webcast.
+Sign up here for an email reminder to watch the live webcast of the lecture.

 Attendance to the lecture is free, but advance tickets are required.
 Due to the overwhelming response to past lectures, tickets will be honoured until 6:45 pm only.
 If you have not arrived by 6:45 pm your reservation may be filled by guests in our waiting line, and you may be asked to join the end of the waiting line.

 There will be a waiting line for last minute cancelled (or ‘no show’) seats on the night of the lecture.
 Doors open at 5:30 pm.
 Come to Perimeter and pick-up a waiting line chit at the Waiting Line sign and then participate in pre-lecture activities - no need to wait in line.
 An announcement will be made in the Bistro at 6:45pm if theatre seats are available.
 Note: you must arrive in person to be part of the waiting line and be in the Bistro when the waiting line announcement is made.

 Everyone who comes to Perimeter will be able to participate in the lecture.
 The public lecture will be shown simultaneously on closed circuit television in the licensed comfort of the Black Hole Bistro for any members of the waiting line who are not able to get a theatre seat.

 Enjoy the live webcast of Perimeter Institute Public Lectures from the comfort of your own home.
 Join us at 7pm ET night of the lecture and be part of the ONLINE virtual audience.